Richmond, London

-Since 1965 Richmond has formed part of the London Borough of Richmond upon Thames.
+Since 1965, Richmond has formed part of the London Borough of Richmond upon Thames.
 As of 2011 it had a population of 21,469 (in the North Richmond and South Richmond wards).
 It has a significant commercial and retail centre with a developed day and evening economy.
-The name "Richmond upon Thames" often refers, incorrectly, to the town of Richmond: in fact (unlike the case of nearby Kingston upon Thames), the suffixed form should properly apply only to the London Borough.
+The name "Richmond upon Thames" refers to the London borough as a whole, not to the town of Richmond.

 History

 Name

 The area was known in the medieval period as Shene, a name first recorded (as Sceon) in the 10th century, and which survives in the neighbouring districts of East Sheen (also known as Sheen) and North Sheen.
 The manor entered royal hands, and the manor house eventually became known as Sheen Palace, before being largely destroyed by fire in 1497.
 Henry VII rebuilt it and in 1501 named it Richmond Palace, in allusion to his earldom of Richmond and his ancestral honour of Richmond in Yorkshire.
 The associated settlement took the same name, although for some years the two names were often used in conjunction (for example, "Shene otherwise called Richemount").